datopian/flowershow/site/content/index.md

 We’ve been building content and data driven products for over a decade, and we’re passionate about sharing knowledge and ideas with others.
 We love markdown as much as we love open-source (which is a lot!).

+## Why the Name?

+Flowershow is about sharing your digital garden -- putting it "on show" to the world.
+And what do you have in your garden?
+Flowers!
+Hence "Flowershow": it shows off your digital garden to the world!

 </div>